Part of the series 149 Weeks: Why the Miami Hurricanes Were the NFL’s Best Team of the 2000s

 Less than three minutes into the game, the Broncos just shy of midfield, Portis lined up behind the fullback in the I-formation.
 He took the handoff up the middle, broke a tackle, and outran the Chiefs defense 51 yards for his 11th touchdown of the season.

-He finally told his coaches he was sick near the end of the third quarter.
+He finally admitted he was sick after the run.

 “I had nothing left, and I almost threw up coming off the field,” he said.
 “I told the coaches.
-They asked if I could go back in, and I told them to put Mike (Anderson) in because I didn’t have anything left.”
+They asked if I could go back in, and I told them to put Mike (Anderson) in because I didn’t have anything left.”7

 But he added 9 yards on three carries in the fourth quarter and finished with 130 rushing yards, 6.2 yards per carry, 3 rushing touchdowns, 75 receiving yards, and a receiving touchdown.
+His very own “flu game.”

 A Chiefs fourth-quarter comeback bid threatened to make Portis’ effort for naught.
 A touchdown at the end of the third quarter.
 Another midway through the fourth.
 And a field goal ahead of the two-minute warning, drawing Kansas City to within a touchdown of the Broncos.